fiddyschmitt/clonezilla-util/README.md

 `clonezilla-util extract-partition-image --input <clonzilla folder> --output <folder to extract to>`

-That produces the original partition images in the output folder.
+The program creates a file for each partition in the Clonezilla archive.

 <div style="float:left;margin:100px 50px 50px 0" markdown="1">
 <kbd>